neo4jrb/activegraph/docs/UpgradeGuide.rst

 Transactions
 ^^^^^^^^^^^^

-Because of the changes to the current session API in ``neo4j``, the transactions API has also changed.
+Because of the changes to the current session API in the ``neo4j`` gem, the transactions API has also changed.
 Previously you might have created a transaction like so:

 .. code-block:: ruby